rexxars/mead-plugin-source-proxy/README.md

     require('mead-plugin-source-proxy')
   ],

-  // Define a source using GCS
+  // Define a source using the proxy adapter
   sources: [
     {
       name: 'my-proxy-source',